17 Reasons Why Walmart Bikes Are Only for Kids

 But before I go, I feel I should lay down some more caveats.
 Some of these are going to tie in again with what I said earlier, but I think they’re good enough to mention again.

 Firstly, no bike out of Walmart is going to satisfy a hardcore rider.
 It just won’t.
 And why would it?
-People who are genuinely really serious about taking Uprisings as a serious hobby aren’t even going to look at Walmart or other department stores for a bike.
-And why would they?
+People who are genuinely serious about taking Uprisings as a serious hobby aren’t even going to look at Walmart or other department stores for a bike.
 They’re looking for the best they can get for the money they have to spend.
-They aren’t looking for a Walmart bike, and Walmart isn’t looking for them.
+They aren’t looking for a Walmart bike.

 But then it also comes down to what you want to do, doesn’t it?
 Not everyone wants to own a bike to go down trails.
 Some people just want a bike so they can follow their kids around the local park, or ride through the local neighborhood with them.
 If I only wanted a bike to go around the park then I might consider Walmart.